 About ActioNet, Inc.

-ActioNet, Inc., headquartered in Vienna, Virginia, is an SEI CMMI® Level 3, ISO 20000, ISO 27000, ISO 9000, HDI-certified, woman-owned IT Engineering Services Firm with strong qualifications and expertise in Cloud-based Solutions, Cyber Security and Agile Software Engineering.
+ActioNet, Inc., headquartered in Vienna, Virginia, is a CMMI-DEV Level 4 and CMMI-SVC Level 4, ISO 20000, ISO 27001, ISO 9001, HDI-certified, woman-owned IT Engineering Services Firm with strong qualifications and expertise in Cloud-based Solutions, Cyber Security and Agile Software Engineering.
 As a Mission-Focused, Client-Centric and Results-Driven organization, ActioNet also follows the Project Management Institute (PMI) methodology as well as Information Technology Infrastructure Library (ITIL) standards.
 ActioNet has outstanding past performance, as evidenced by our “Exceeds Customer Expectations” rating from Dun & Bradstreet and a 92 out of 100 rating from Open Ratings.
 ActioNet holds the highest 5A1 Financial Rating from Dun & Bradstreet.
 ActioNet was designated one of the Best Workplaces for Commuters℠ by the Fairfax County Department of Transportation (FCDOT) 2013 -2014 and Washington Post Top Workplaces 2014.
 ActioNet was awarded the 2014 National Capital Corporate Growth Award, the highest of the growth categories, by the Association for Corporate Growth (ACG).
 Most recently, ActioNet ranked #15 among Washington Post Top Workplaces 2015.

 For more information, please visit our web site at www.actionet.com